remote007/HappyFarms_Frontend/README.md

 4. Run the container.

 Points to remember :
-First , run the backend and cities like Paris , London and Tokyo.
+a.
+First , run the backend and enter cities like Paris , London and Tokyo.
+b.
 On the dashboard select the cities to view data.